 Agritourism in Arkansas

-The Winthrop Rockefeller Institute, University of Arkansas Cooperative Extension Service & Mississippi State University are hosting a business planning workshop to explore various types of outdoor businesses, including the pros and cons and income potential of each.
-Examples include outdoor recreation businesses such as hunting leases and agritourism.
-The workshop will be held on Thursday, March 8, 2018 at 8:00 am-3:30 pm.
-Details including registration link are posted online at http://rockefellerinstitute.org/institute-programs/land2018.
+The Winthrop Rockefeller Institute, University of Arkansas Cooperative Extension Service & Mississippi State University hosted a business planning workshop to explore various types of outdoor businesses, including the pros and cons and income potential of each.
+Examples included outdoor recreation businesses such as hunting leases and agritourism.
+Workshop details are posted online at http://rockefellerinstitute.org/institute-programs/land2018.

 Arkansas Agritourism Association